Optional email code

 Mitra Jalali Nelson found her footing in the progressive movement as a social studies teacher at an alternative high school in the Algiers Point neighborhood of New Orleans.
 Mitra was a classroom teacher for three years, moving back home to continue teaching in her home community of Minneapolis before becoming a political organizer on a range of issues, from school funding and school quality to teacher preparation and teacher diversity.
 She has worked on numerous issue campaigns and school board races in Minneapolis and Saint Paul, including working on the 2012 election cycle with the Saint Paul Federation of Teachers.
 Mitra also developed and led community organizing trainings for alumni educators of Teach For America and its partner organization, Leadership for Educational Equity.
 She later served as press assistant and legislative aide on education, women’s rights, LGBTQIA rights, health care, immigration, and other domestic policy for Congresswoman Niki Tsongas (MA-3) in Washington, D.C.
 A lifelong Minnesotan, Mitra now works for her hometown representative Congressman Keith Ellison (MN-5), fielding outreach on immigration, criminal justice, civil rights and civil liberties issues in his district office.
 She is an alumna of both Camp Wellstone and Front Line Leaders Academy, a progressive leadership development program of YP4.
 In her spare time, Mitra co-hosts on a podcast on diversity and intersectionality in Marvel comics and media.
 She is Iranian, Korean, bi, femme, loud, often hungry, and above all, extremely passionate about building power with underrepresented communities as the future of the progressive movement.

-Janelle Shoemake holds a Master’s of International Development Practice from the Humphrey School of Public Affairs, an LL.M. in Intercultural Human Rights Law from St. Thomas University School of Law, and a Bachelors of Art in Global Studies from the University of Minnesota.
+Janelle Shoemake holds a Master’s of International Development Practice from the Humphrey School of Public Affairs, an LL.M. in Intercultural Human Rights Law from St. Thomas University School of Law, and a Bachelor of Arts in Global Studies from the University of Minnesota.

 Built by on